How to Choose the Right Business Coach for Therapists

 This may include:

-• Reducing overwork and burnout
+• Reducing overwork and protecting against burnout

-• Strengthening financial systems
+• Strengthening financial systems and income predictability

 What to Look for in a Business Coach for Therapists